Sorry Calendar on the top menu is out of order. Repairs are underway.

 For Camp Lions purposes only:

-Youth campers who are Blind or have Low Vision are described as a person age 7 to 17 years old with a visual acuity within the range of total blindness & 20/70 vision in both eyes after best correction.
+Youth campers who are Blind or have Low Vision are described as a person who is between the age 7 to 17 years old with a visual acuity within the range of total blindness & 20/70 vision in both eyes after best correction.

-Deaf or Hard of hearing youth campers are described as a person age 7 to 17 years old having an auditory loss which requires daily usage of communication alternatives such as sign language, lip reading, or hearing device such as a hearing aid or cochlear implant.
+Deaf or Hard of hearing youth campers are described as a person age who is between the age of 7 to 17 years old having an auditory loss which requires daily usage of communication alternatives such as sign language, lip reading, or hearing device such as a hearing aid or cochlear implant.